maysara-elshewehy/io/docs/String/String.md

     ```zig
     var str = try String.makeWith("Hello 🌍!");
-    // 🌟 Use `String.makeWithAlloc` to use a specific allocator.
+    // 🌟 Use `String.makeAllocWith` to use a specific allocator.
     defer str.free();

     _ = str.size(); // 👉 22 (11 * 2) (To reduce the number of allocations)